 There’s a lot more to Italian food than peperoni and parmesan, and on this trip, I’ll show you just how vegan-friendly traditional Italian cuisine really is.
-We’ll visit all the iconic sights of Rome, Florence and Venice, and we’ll also attend the world’s largest vegan festival in Bologna.
+We’ll visit all the iconic sights of Rome, Florence and Venice, and we’ll also explore some smaller towns and villages.

 Travel Operators Offering Multi-Day Vegan Tours

-In addition to the tours to Portugal and Italy that I’ll be leading, Veg Jaunts and Journeys also offers vegan tours to a number of other destinations worldwide.
-In 2019, they are offering tours to some of the top veggie hotspots in the USA, including: Asheville, North Carolina; Portland, Oregon; Austin, Texas; and Santa Fe, New Mexico.
+In addition to the tours to Portugal and Italy that I’ll be leading, Veg Jaunts and Journeys also offers vegan tours to a number of other destinations in Europe.
+Upcoming destinations include London, Scotland, Tuscany, and two double-headers featuring Barcelona and Madrid, and Prague and Budapest.